I work with innovators to

 That’s why I took a risk that nearly got me fired.
 And that’s why I’d do it again.

-Are you sure that’s a word and not just ‘entrepreneur’ misspelled?”
+Are you sure that’s not just ‘entrepreneur’ misspelled?”

 As much fun as it was to break processes and build businesses (and it was), I felt like there had to be a better way to innovate within a big organization.
 A way that didn’t require people to constantly put their jobs on the line.